What is spring water? The answer seems so simple. It’s water … from a spring. Right? If only it were that easy.

 This journey, down into the aquifer then back up through layers of marble and quartz crystals, is what gives Mountain Valley Spring Water its unique mineral content of calcium, magnesium and potassium as well as its pure, refreshing and award-winning flavor.

-Mountain Valley prizes the seclusion and protections that are in place to preserve its natural spring water source.
+Mountain Valley prizes the seclusion and protections that are in place to preserve its source.
 Its spring is surrounded by 2,000 acres of protected national forest where wildlife roam and flora abound.
 Mountain Valley welcomes guests to learn more about our source and history at the Mountain Valley Visitor Center in Hot Springs’s Central Avenue Historic District, a spot protected and recognized by the National Register of Historic Places.

 For the best spring water, it’s great to be balanced.